ShikharBhatt/shikharbhatt.github.io/src/data/about.md

 - In 2021, I joined Impactility as a Blockchain Engineer.
 - In 2022, I moved to Berlin to work with the Impactility folks out there.
 - In 2023, I decided to come back to India, still continuing to work with Impactility & Shell.
 - In 2024, I got admitted to Georgia Tech's OMSCS program.

 # I work towards

 - finding constant inspiration.
 - enabling a brighter future and supporting my family.
 - doing better in all aspects of life.

+# Books I've read till date

+- Animal Farm - Goerge Orwell
+- To Kill a Mockingbird - Harper Lee
+- 1984 - George Orwell
+- The Great Gatsby - F. Scott Fitzgerald
+- Metamorphosis - Franz Kafka
+- The Things You Can Only See When You Slow Down - Haenim Sunim
+- The Gift of the Magi - O. Henry
+- Factfulness - Hans, Ola & Anna Rosling
+- The Psychology of Money - Morgan Housel
+- The Book Thief - Markus Zusak
+- All the Light we Cannot See - Anthony Doerr